thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 ### Configuration

-1. Open the `templates/layout.html` file in your preferred text editor.
+1. Open `templates/layout.html` in your preferred text editor.

-2. Update the URL in the iFrame to point to your external dashboard:
+2. Update the iFrame URL to point to your external dashboard:

 ```erb
 <iframe src="https://your-external-dashboard-url.com" ...>
 ```

-3. Update the mainifest.yml to reflect the application name and location in the menu that you would like this app to appear.
+3. Modify `manifest.yml` to reflect the application name and menu location:

 ```yml
 name: System Status